MPIIComputationalEpigenetics/WSHScripts/simulation/README.md

 * create_CT_heterogeneity.R

 	Simulates a randomly selected number of cell types (between 2 and 10) and introduces a methylation switch in each of the cell types therefore creating a truly heterogeneous region (THR).
 With probability 50%, the methylation state does not change, then we call this a negative example.
-Number of cell types and whether it it a negative control is stored in the file numCT.txt, the THR location is stored in dmr_location.txt in the cell types folders.
+Number of cell types and whether it it a negative control is stored in the file *numCT.txt*, the THR location is stored in *dmr_location.txt* in the cell types folders.

+* create_sample_purity.R

+	Simulates a contaminating cell type in a population of cells that appears to be pure.
+The contamination has a different methylation state in a randomly selected region (defined as the THR).
+This location is stored in *contamination/dmr/dmr_location.txt*, the simulated sample purity (between 50 and 100%) and whether it is a negative control in *purity.txt*.

+* create_ASM.R

+	Simulates a region exhibiting allele-specific methylation by creating two cell types (here rather alleles), one of them switching the methylation state, while the other remains constant over the region.
+The location of the ASM region and if its a negative control or not are stored in *asm/asm_location.txt*.

-* create_CGI_region.R
+* create_erosion.R

-	Simulates ISH scores around annotated (according to UCSC) CpG islands to model possible dependencies on higher CpG densities.
-In contrast to nature, CpG islands are not unmethylated, but methylation level is randomly selected (methylated or unmethylated), to exclude a possible influence of methylation on the ISH scores.
+	Simulates DNA methylation erosion by stochastically introducing methylated or non methylated CpGs (by a random parameter **alpha**) in a defined region.
+This region is then replicated **gamma** times to simulate stochasticity of selecting reads for sequencing.
+All those parameters, whether the region is a negative control or not, and the location of the THR is stored in the folder.

 * create_coverage.R